Tōhoku region: Early modern period

 The haiku poet Matsuo Bashō (1644–1694) wrote Oku no Hosomichi (The Narrow Road to the Deep North) during his travels through Tōhoku.

 Contemporary period

 In the 1960s, ironworks, steelmaking, cement, chemical industry, pulp, and petroleum refining industries began developing.
 The region is traditionally known as a less developed area of Japan.

-The catastrophic 9.0-magnitude earthquake and tsunami on March 11, 2011, inflicted massive damage along the east coast of this region, causing and was the costliest natural disaster ever which left 500,000 people homeless along with radioactive emissions from the Fukushima Daiichi nuclear disaster.
+The catastrophic 9.0-magnitude earthquake and tsunami on March 11, 2011, inflicted massive damage along the east coast of this region, causing and was the costliest natural disaster ever which left 500,000 people homeless along with a radiation accident at the Fukushima Daiichi Nuclear Power Plant.